 We’ve made our decisions on plumbing fixtures, built-ins, heat sources and the hot water system.
 Architect Vincent has finalize our plans and now he will submit them to Al Stewart at Efficiency Nova Scotia (Efficiency Al) for his thoughts on heat loads and losses.

 We’ve decided on propane for domestic hot water, heat and cooking with two small electric convection heaters for each bathroom.
 Two gravity grates (really just holes in the upper level floor) will allow heat from downstairs to travel up.
 As an added cozy touch, we’ll add a heat lamp in the center of each bathroom ceiling.

 Our primary heat source will likely be this Valor free-standing propane stove, controlled by thermostat.
 It will cycle on and off as required, but we’ll be able to turn it on manually for added heat/ambiance.
 This stove operates without electricity, so we’ll have heat during power failures.
 The grey panels are concrete for added thermal mass heat radiation.
-Click here for details on the Valor Lift.
+Click here for details on Valor.